Best hostels in Croatia. These are the Croatian hostels you don’t want to miss while backpacking in Croatia.

 It’s a great place to meet other travelers in Split.
-The only downside is the lack of kitchen, but you can get discounted meals and cheap breakfasts at a restaurant nearby.
-The staff are really knowledgeable about the town, and surrounding areas and can organize any number of day trips including rafting on the Cetina river nearby (tons of fun!), and sea kayaking around Split.
-Plus they can organize pub crawls and take you to all the hotspots around Split.
+The only downside is the lack of a kitchen, but you can get discounted meals and cheap breakfasts at a restaurant nearby.
+The staff is knowledgeable about the town and surrounding areas.
+They can organize any number of day trips, including rafting on the Cetina river nearby (tons of fun!) and sea kayaking around Split.
+Plus, they can organize pub crawls and take you to all the hotspots around Split.

 Split Hostel Fiesta Siesta

 Another option in the heart of Split is the charming Hostel Emanuel.
-All Lodging is dormitory style, and one of the absolute best features of these bunks is the power plug and reading lamp available for each bed.
+All Lodging is dormitory-style, and one of the best features of these bunks is the power plug and reading lamp available for each bed.
 No need to worry about charging your electronics!

 Design Hostel Goli & Bosi

 Boutique hostel?
 Yes, please!
 Ultra-modern, ultra-funky, and ultra-clean.
 Grab some shut-eye in dorm-style bunks, private suites that come with complimentary breakfast, or a quirky “Ship Cabin” (perfect for the explorer who wants a private room and shower but doesn’t need the luxury of space).
 Enjoy no-frills food with fresh ingredients at Snack Pizzeria De Belly onsite, serving a fun daily menu of Croatian faves.

 Hostel Splendido is a comfortable, chic, family-run hostel with guest rooms featuring 2, 3, 4, or 8 beds in the city center.
 Guests enjoy access to shared bathrooms (complete with hairdryers), a communal kitchen, laundry facilities, free parking (for cars and bicycles), and free WiFi.